 Women aged 50 to 70, who are registered with a GP, are automatically invited for screening every three years.
-The evidence shows that screening this age group gives the best chance of detecting any abnormalities early.
-More information on breast screening
+Evidence shows that screening this age group gives the best chance of detecting any abnormalities early.

 Women, aged 25 to 65, are automatically invited for screening if registered with a GP.

 An estimated 1 in 25 men, aged 65 to 74, have an abdominal aortic aneurysm (AAA).
 The NHS AAA Screening Programme invites men for screening during the year (1 April to 31 March) that they turn 65.